View as PDF

 American National Standard for Residential Deadbolts

-BHMA has created this series of Hardware Highlights to provide useful, accessible information about builders hardware for architects, specifiers, builders, building code officials and anyone with an interest in the devices that hang, control, secure and trim doors.
-For more information, consult the full standard: ANSI/BHMA A156.40 for Residential Deadbolts.
+BHMA has created this series of Hardware Highlights to provide useful, accessible information about builders hardware for anyone with an interest in devices that hang, control, secure, and trim the doors.
+BHMA is the trade association which represents almost all of the North American manufacturers of builders hardware.
+One of its main activities since 1983 has been the development and maintenance of ANSI-approved standards for many separate product categories.

 Product Performance: Purchasers of Deadbolts certified to A156.40 (http://buildershardware.com/cpd) can be assured products will perform to their expectations.